 He was right.
 Tina and Derrick had the most Tina and Derrick baby possible.
 Two perfectly symmetrical dimples?
-Light strands of brown hair that looked done up by a professional?
+Light strands of brown hair looking done up by a professional?
 Of course.
 She was a pretty little thing like Davee said.
 Tina held tight, cradled her gently in the air.
 She'll be a better mother than cook.

 "Can I?" a voice said.
 It was the Bride's.
 The sound if it surprised me for some reason.

 Tina looked surprised, too.
 "Why not," she said.